Jesterhearts/hop-hash/README.md

 slot into the neighborhood.

-In benchmarks, the choice of neighborhood size (8 vs 16) has a negligible impact on performance for most workloads.
-You should only use 8-entry neighborhoods if you want to minimize your worst-case probe length and are okay with a slightly increased risk of over-allocation.
+In benchmarks, the choice of neighborhood size (8 vs 16) has a negligible impact on performance for larger tables, but can greatly improve performance for small tables.
+You should use 8-entry neighborhoods if you want to minimize your worst-case probe length and are okay with a slightly increased risk of over-allocation or are using smaller tables.

 ## Choosing a Target Load Factor
 The default target load factor of 92% (`density-ninety-two` feature) is chosen to balance memory